arduino-libraries/Arduino_LowPowerPortentaH7/docs/README.md

 All configuration of Standby Mode is done when calling `standbyM7()`.
 It takes one or two parameters, depending on the conditions you want to set for waking up.
 The first parameter is one of the flags `LowPowerStandbyType::untilPinActivity` and `LowPowerStandbyType::untilTimeElapsed`.
 If you want to wake up from either type of event, you can combine the flags like so: `LowPowerStandbyType::untilPinActivity | LowPowerStandbyType::untilTimeElapsed`.
 If `LowPowerStandbyType::untilTimeElapsed` is present, the function takes a second parameter.
 This parameter's preferred format is `2_h + 30_min + 45_s`.
 You can use any combination of hours, minutes, and seconds.
 For example, `15_h`, or `1_h + 30_min`, or just `90_s`.
 If you first have to calculate the delay in your sketch, you can also pass something like this: `RTCWakeupDelay(1, 20, 30)`.
 The first number is hours, the second minutes, and the third seconds.
 But, the preferred option is to use _h, _min, and _s since that's more explicit.

+When the microcontroller wakes up again from Standby Mode, both the M7 and the M4 cores do so in parallel.

 > [!IMPORTANT]
 > You must always upload a sketch to the M4 core, in which you call `standbyM4()`, even if you don't intend to use the M4 core.
 If you don't, the microcontroller won't enter Standby Mode as a whole, even if you call `standbyM7()`, and that will lead to an increased power consumption.